microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedrolemanagementalert-refresh.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Refresh incidents on all alerts or on a single alert for Privileged Identity Management (PIM) for Azure AD roles.
+Refresh incidents on all security alerts or on a single security alert in Privileged Identity Management (PIM) for Azure AD roles.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).